mixxxdj/mixxx/README.md

 ## Building Mixxx

-First, open a terminal (on Windows, use "x64 Native Tools command prompt for VS2019"), download the mixxx source code and navigate to it:
+First, open a terminal (on Windows, use "x64 Native Tools Command Prompt for VS 2019"), download the mixxx source code and navigate to it:

     $ git clone https://github.com/mixxxdj/mixxx.git
     $ cd mixxx